3.1. Prevalence, aetiology, risk of recurrence

 Summary of evidence

-Ultrasound is the first-line imaging modality in children when a stone is suspected; it should include the kidney, fluid-filled bladder, and the ureter next to the kidney.
+Ultrasound is the first-line imaging modality in children when a stone is suspected; it should include the kidney, fluid-filled bladder, and the ureter next to the kidney and the (filled) bladder.

 A kidney-ureter-bladder radiography (or low-dose NCCT) is an alternative investigation if US will not provide the required information.